wp-plugins/google-ajax-translation/README.txt

 * The included ajax throbber is black on a white background.
 You can make your own at <a href="http://www.ajaxload.info/">http://www.ajaxload.info/</a>.
 16 by 16 pixels works best.
 * The "[" and "]" characters in the "Translate" button can be changed in the variables `$before_translate` and `$after_translate`
 * The `google-ajax-translation.js` file is included for reference.
 It is minified and appended to the file `jquery.translate-1.3.2.min.js`
+* To add WordPress MU compatibility the options page had to be changed to use the register_setting function.
+Because of this the plugin requires WordPress 2.7.

 Please see my blog online: